 It can also be a bit of a minefield, knowing what you can and can not eat during pregnancy.
-Here's some recipes that are safe to eat in any trimester, as well as a breakdown of what a healthy breakfast during pregnancy should be made up of:
+Here's some healthy breakfast ideas for pregnancy that are safe to eat in any trimester, as well as a breakdown of what a healthy breakfast during pregnancy could look like.

 Protein